 In Herefordshire we are facing an increasing battle between commercial enterprise that wants to produce increasing volumes of cheap food on an industrial scale and the resultant intrusion on landscape, animal wellbeing and river pollution.

-Shocking as it is to see these giant steel sheds in the countryside, their visual impact is not the only concern: like many other industrial operations, intensive livestock units produce many undesirable impacts, which in any other industry would be confined to a brownfield site.
+Shocking as it is to see these giant steel sheds in the countryside, their visual impact is not the only concern: like many other industrial operations, intensive poultry units produce many undesirable impacts, which in any other industry would be confined to a brownfield site.

-Planning applications for intensive livestock developments will address the most significant impacts - traffic, noise, odour, dust, and so on - but because the principle that such development is allowed in rural areas is already established, planning authorities are obliged to agree ways of reducing the harm and can only refuse planning permission if it would not be possible to mitigate the harm to the landscape and environment.
+Planning applications for intensive poultry units will address the most significant impacts – traffic, noise, odour, dust, and so on – but because the principle that such development is allowed in rural areas is already established, planning authorities are obliged to agree ways of reducing the harm and can only refuse planning permission if it would not be possible to mitigate the harm to the landscape and environment.
 Mitigate does not mean prevent or avoid, it means reduce to an unspecified degree.

-As a consquence, to comment adequately demands a considerable amount of time, often requiring research of comparable applications and decisions.
+As a consequence, to comment adequately demands a considerable amount of time, often requiring research of comparable applications and decisions.
 An objection needs to be related to current local and or national planning policies.

 Herefordshire already has one of the highest densities of intensive poultry units of any county – with more than 1,000 birds per square km (source: Agriculture and Horticulture Development Board) – and the council has received planning applications for more.

 In Herefordshire’s case, the industry is driven by the presence of the US conglomerate Cargill, which has a processing plant in Hereford and a feed mill in Allensmore.
 Farmers erect and manage the buildings themselves, meaning that Cargill itself does not have to invest in land or buildings, although it employs the drivers and workers who catch the grown birds by their thousands at night.